 Carpool!
 It's free and easy to find or offer rides to events through UofL's online Zimride ride-sharing system!

-Take the Bus! - Greyhound offers connections from Louisville (720 W Muhammad Ali Blvd.) to over 3,000 cities throughout North America.
+Take the Bus! - Greyhound offers connections from Louisville (720 W Muhammad Ali Blvd.) to over 3,000 cities throughout North America with free wi-fi and at-seat plug ins.
 Book here. - Megabus offers low-cost express service from Louisville (southwest corner of W Liberty St and S 5th St.) to over 120 cities across North America for as low as $1 with free wi-fi, at-seat plug ins, and panoramic windows.
 Daily southbound departures for Nashville and northbound departures for Indianapolis/Chicago.
-Book here. - Miller Trailways offers fantastic regional service from Louisville (720 W Muhammad Ali Blvd.) to cities and towns throughout Kentucky (including Frankfort & Lexington), Indiana, Tennessee, and Ohio, as well as Campus Connector service with stops at Indiana University, IUPUI, Ball State, Indiana State University, Vincennes University, Valparaiso University and Ohio State University. **COMING SPRING 2014: Miller will be offering a new Campus Connector service with direct daily departures to Frankfort and Lexington from UofL's Belknap campus on coaches equipped with wi-fi and at-seat plug ins!
-The service will depart UofL from Cardinal Blvd. & 2nd Street daily at 6:30am, 10:25am and 7:00pm.
-The service will depart Lexington daily at 9:00am, 4:00pm and 10:15pm.
+Book here. - Miller Transportation offers regional service from Louisville (720 W Muhammad Ali Blvd.) to cities and towns throughout Kentucky (including Frankfort & Lexington), Indiana, Tennessee, and Ohio, as well as Campus Connector service with stops at Indiana University, IUPUI, Ball State, Indiana State University, Vincennes University, Valparaiso University and Ohio State University.
 Book here.

 Take the Train!
 Efficient, comfortable Amtrak trains depart from Indianapolis (north/west-bound) and Cincinnati (east-bound), and you can book bus connector service from Louisville directly through Amtrak.
-Book your train trip here.
+Book trains here through PanAm Travel.

 Anyone can ride these and all TARC routes FREE by presenting a valid UofL ID to the driver.